 Classes and language activities are taught by experienced native speakers of the language who are teachers and use oral proficiency-based approaches.
-Students must place into an advanced level to be able to fully participate in this course.
-This will be determined by oral proficiency interviews done in Arica.
+Students must place into a intermediate high-advanced low level to be able to fully participate in this course.
+This will be determined by oral proficiency interviews.
 These placements may not directly correspond to the student's course level at the home institution as SIT courses focus on communicative competence and linguistic functional ability.
 The oral proficiency exam consists of a short interview of perhaps 20-30 minutes.